foundersandcoders/Node-Shell-Workshop/LESSON2.md

 Here we just append each chunk of new content to the `fileContent` variable as soon as it becomes available.

-4. Finally, when the stream has finished reading the file the `end` event is triggered.
+Finally, when the stream has finished reading the file the `end` event is triggered.
 At this point, the whole file has been read chunk by chunk, and the variable `fileContent` should contain all the content of the read file.

 Please consider the `fs.readFile` and `fs.createReadStream` examples above a moment.
 They both do the exact same thing!
+You might wonder why to bother using streams in that case, but the tasks in this lesson will show you some of their interesting use cases.

 #### Task